wiedehopf/tar1090/README.md

 ![Screenshot1](https://raw.githubusercontent.com/wiedehopf/tar1090/screenshots/screenshot3.png)

-Provides an improved dump1090-fa webinterface
+Provides an improved webinterface for use with ADS-B decoders readsb / dump1090-fa

 - Improved adjustable history
 - Show All Tracks much faster than original with many planes